werdnakof/WorkFlowApp/README.md

 * WorkFlowExecution - data object for storing executions
 * Executor
 	* Start executing tasks e.g. call external api, save/read data to remote db
-	* For demo purposes, if a Task name is "force-error", then return Failure status (see task2.json for example) In reality any tasks not executed properly should return Failure status
+	* For demo purposes, if a Task name is "force-error", then return Failure status (see [task2.json](https://github.com/werdnakof/WorkFlowApp/blob/master/tasks/task2.json) for example) In reality any tasks not executed properly should return Failure status
-* Transformers _(functions for converting data objects and/or side effects)_
+* Transformers _(functions for converting data objects or performing side effects)_
 	* getWorkFlow - convert an event to create WorkFlow
 	* saveWorkFlow - save a WorkFlow to db
 	* saveWorkFlowExecution - save WorkFlowExecution to db